The

 this in spite of their sometimes crippling retardation.

-and I am glad that people like Dr. Sacks exist and do the work they do.
 (This book can be downloaded in PDF format by clicking HERE )

 (This book can be purchased here: AMAZON )